hoangtongvu/UnityFileDebugLogger/README.md

 ## Introduction

-**UnityFileDebugLogger** is a simple Unity logger that logs messages to CSV-formatted file.
+**UnityFileDebugLogger** is a simple Unity logger that logs messages to Table-formatted txt file.

 ## Installation